 Introduce your children to various camp songs, nursery songs, hymns, and movie favorites by singing them together around the house.

 Sing when you change a child’s diapers.
-Sing lullabyes when you tuck your kids into bed.
-Sing as you cook, clean, or fold.
+Sing lullabies when you tuck your kids into bed.
+And sing as you cook, clean, or fold.
 Don’t let an opportunity to sing pass you by.
 Soon your children will know all the songs you do.

 You’ll even have the pleasure of listening to your kids belt out your favorite songs at the top of their lungs.